Health Lifestyle Social Issues

 Study participants used a validated, online form to submit detailed, dietary intake data across 16 major food groups.

 Yes, multiple studies report that people do not always accurately recall, or report, what they actually ate.
-But deviations from actual intakes across the near-70,000 people in this study were likely comparable across all participants, regardless of how frequently they reported consuming a particular type of organic food.
+However, deviations from actual intakes across the near-70,000 people in this study were likely comparable across all participants, regardless of how frequently they reported consuming a particular type of organic food.

 So, were self-reported dietary intakes a source of inaccuracy — yes.
 Were they a source of major bias in results — not likely.